pyecharts/pyecharts/docs/en-us/doc_api.md

 ### Engine Class

+`pyecharts.engine` module defines some engine class, which inherit from `jinja2.Environment`.Each class has different use case.

 **BaseEnvironment**

 `pyecharts.engine.BaseEnvironment`

-This class is the basic engine in pyecharts,and it inherits  `jinja2.Environment` .It has the following features:
+This class is the basic engine in pyecharts,and it inherits  `jinja2.Environment` .It has the following extra features:

-- Add *pyecharts_config* attribute
+- Add *pyecharts_config* attribute, it is a `PyEchartsConfig` object.
 - Add  `echarts_*`  template functions

 This class can be used for integration with web framework.